Transformers: Prime – The Game: Gameplay

 The gameplay has been described as containing "brawler-style combat and diverse driving sequences".
 There is a multiplayer function, both cooperative and competitive.
-Competitive modes include Brawl, Energon Match, and Emblem Battle, and up to 2 players can play at the same time, with 2 additional AI-controlled characters; the same character can't be picked up my multiple players, including the AIs.
+Competitive modes include Brawl, Energon Match, and Emblem Battle, and up to 2 players can play at the same time, with 2 additional AI-controlled characters; the same character can't be selected by multiple players, including the AIs.
 The Wii version of the game featured motion controls while the Nintendo Wii U, 3DS and Nintendo DS featured touch-based input.

 The game's Story Mode features 13 stages, each with a varying number of segments.
 Though only the Autobot characters are playable in this mode, progressing through it unlocks the Decepticon characters for the multiplayer mode.
 There are a total of 11 playable characters: the Autobots Optimus Prime, Arcee, Bulkhead, Bumblebee, and Ratchet, and the Decepticons Megatron, Starscream, Soundwave, Airachnid, Knock Out, and Dreadwing.
 Cybertronian Artifacts - relics resembling the Spark Extractor from the TV series - are hidden around the story mode levels and unlock pieces of artwork in the gallery once found.